English

 Definition

 Corporate bond issuance refers to the process by which companies raise capital by selling bonds to investors.
-These bonds are essentially loans from the investors to the company, which promises to pay back the principal amount at maturity along with periodic interest payments known as coupon payments.
-This method of financing is popular among corporations looking to fund projects, refinance existing debt or manage cash flow.
+These bonds are essentially loans from the investors to the company, which promises to repay the principal amount at maturity along with periodic interest payments known as coupon payments.
+This financing method is particularly popular among corporations looking to fund projects, refinance existing debt or manage cash flow.
+In the current economic landscape, characterized by fluctuating interest rates and evolving investor preferences, corporate bonds serve as a crucial alternative to traditional bank financing.

 Components of Corporate Bond Issuance